jagansanikommu/jagansanikommu/README.md

 ## 🎓 About Me
 I'm a **Master's student in Artificial Intelligence** at Worcester Polytechnic Institute, passionate about advancing the frontiers of AI through research and practical applications.
 Currently working on cutting-edge projects in **self-supervised learning** and **deep learning**.

-## 🔬 Current Research
+## 🔬 Current Research & Projects
-- **DisCo: Distributional Contrastive Self-Supervised Learning** - Developing novel contrastive learning frameworks for vision tasks
+- **Multi-Stage Deep Learning for Semiconductor Vision** - Developing a hierarchical neural network approach for precise chip corner detection using PyTorch
 - **Enhanced Large Language Models** - Published at IEEE ICICIT 2024, focusing on context understanding and PEFT techniques

 ## 💼 Experience